 In another study of 240 pre-diabetic adults, patients were given either 250 milligrams of curcumin or a placebo every day.
-After nine months, NONE of those taking curcumin developed diabetes but 16.4% of the placebo group did.
-In other words, the curcumin was 100% effective at preventing Type 2 diabetes.
+After nine months, NONE of those taking curcumin developed diabetes but 16.4 percent of the placebo group did.
+In other words, curcumin was 100 percent effective at preventing Type 2 diabetes.

 In a randomized, double-blind, placebo-controlled trial 88 diabetics were divided into two groups.
 Every day one group received a placebo while the other received 3 one-gram capsules of ginger powder.
-After eight weeks, the ginger group reduced their fasting blood sugar by 10.5%.
-But the placebo group increased their fasting blood sugar by 21%.
+After eight weeks, the ginger group reduced their fasting blood sugar by 10.5 percent.
+But the placebo group increased their fasting blood sugar by 21 percent.
 In addition, insulin sensitivity increased significantly more in the ginger group.

 Many other studies prove the value of ginger for diabetes.
 For a complete list of studies visit Green Med Info’s page on Ginger Health Benefits.

 3. Cinnamon: Less Than Half a Teaspoon A Day Reduces Blood Sugar Levels

 Cinnamon is one of the oldest spices and most popular spices.
 It’s been used for millennia both for its flavoring and medicinal qualities.

 Cinnamon has been shown to normalize blood sugar levels in Type 2 diabetics by improving the ability to respond to insulin.
 A meta-analysis of eight clinical studies shows that cinnamon or cinnamon extracts lower fasting blood glucose levels.